Ms Anita Fam

 Ms Theresa Sim

 Theresa Sim is a Partner in the Assurance practice and a member of the Leadership Team of PwC Singapore.
-She is also our Chief Operations Leader and Finance Partner.
+She is also PwC's Chief Operations Leader and Finance Partner.

 She has more than 28 years of professional experience in providing audit services.
 During her career, she has gained extensive experience in multi-location audits of listed and multinational companies cutting across key industries.
 She currently serves as NCSS Board of Council, Audit Committee Chairman and Executive Committee, Board Member of Singapore Centre for Social Enterprise Ltd, Executive Committee Member of the Singapore Children's Society, Member of Board of Governors for Republic Polytechnic and Board of Directors for KidSTART Singapore Ltd.